Максимальный балл: 0

 Speaking Practice Task 1

+a.
 State whether you agree or disagree with the following statement.
 Then explain your reasons, using specific details in your explanation.

 Learning through online courses is more effective than learning in the traditional classroom setting.